 thick slices of fresh brioche bread

-Add the ricotta and heavy cream to a mixing bowl and whisk to combine.
-Add the lemon zest, lemon juice, and salt, and whisk to combine.
-Taste the ricotta and adjust the flavor with more salt or lemon as necessary.
-Remember that the acidity from the lemon will ultimately be balanced out by the brioche toast and the sweetness from the honey.
+- In a medium bowl, whisk the ricotta and cream to combine.
+Add the lemon zest, lemon juice, and salt and whisk again to combine.
+Taste and adjust with more salt and/or lemon juice.
+Remember that the acidity from the lemon will ultimately be balanced out by the brioche and honey.

-Toast the slices of brioche bread until they are a deep golden brown.
-Spread the ricotta mixture over the toasted brioche.
-Drizzle honey over the top of each slice of toast.
-Crack some freshly ground black pepper over the top of each slice of toast (I like a lot of pepper).
+- Toast the brioche until deep golden brown.
+Spread the ricotta mixture over the brioche.
+Drizzle some honey over the top of each.
+Crack some black pepper over the top of each (I like a lot of pepper).
 If you’re serving guests, I encourage you to cut each piece of toast into quarters.
-Serve and enjoy.